gaoyuanliang/sequence_embedding_and_similarity/README.md

   ```

-the training data attributs looks like
+the training data attributes looks like

   ```python